Flaming Hearts

 Flaming Hearts (Flammende Herzen) is a 1978 West German drama film directed by Walter Bockmayer and Rolf Bührmann.
 It was entered into the 28th Berlin International Film Festival.
 Michael Rother produced the music for the film which was released the previous year as his debut solo album Flammende Herzen.

 Plot

-Peter Huber (Peter Kern), the proprietor of a Bavarian corner newsstand, wins a free trip to New York City in a magazine contest, he is overjoyed.
+Peter Huber (Peter Kern), the proprietor of a Bavarian corner newsstand, is overjoyed to win a free trip to New York City in a magazine contest.
 Filled with romantic ideas from the movies, his actual encounter with the gritty realities of the Big Apple are sobering.
 Nonetheless, he is in for the adventure of his life.
-First, he meets Karola Faber (Barbara Valentin), the German wife of a U.S. G.I. who has found life in the States not all it's cracked up to be: she has left her husband and makes her living through prostitution.
+First, he meets Karola Faber (Barbara Valentin), the German wife of a U.S. G.I., who has found life in the States not all it's cracked up to be: she has left her husband and makes her living through prostitution.
 Peter and Karola visit the local German émigré community's Oktoberfest, and win the festival's King and Queen crown.
 Their prize is a cow, which accompanies them on their further journeys in New York City.